itsmemauliii/NLP_PROJECT_RESTAURANT/readme.md

 ## Acknowledgements

-Developed by **Mauli Patel** as part of an academic research project under the MSc Big Data Analytics program.
+Developed by **Mauli Patel** as part of an academic project under the MSc Big Data Analytics program.
 Inspired by the intersection of AI, creativity, and everyday cooking experiences.

 ---